 Ordinary Differential Equations, Vladimir I. Arnol’d

-While we have seen ordinary differential equations in the first part, partial differential equations are another ball game entirely.
-For most of them, we have no idea how to solve them directly and we need either weak solutions or numerical methods.
-This is a subject I do not know very well so I cannot recommend a lot of different books, but I like this one:
+While we have seen ordinary differential equations in the first part, studying partial differential equations is a whole new ball game entirely.
+For a very large portion of them, we have no idea how to solve them directly (or we can’t) and we need either weak solutions or numerical methods.
+This is a subject I do not know very well so I cannot recommend a lot of different books, but I liked reading a bit of this one:

 Partial Differential Equations, Lawrence C. Evans